rodneyallanprice/cloud-semaphore/README.md

 ```

-Usage - Obtain and Release a semaphore:
+Usage - Obtain and release a semaphore:
 ===================

 ```
 const {
     init,